Royal Carnarvon Rifles: French Revolutionary and Napoleonic Wars

 The Treaty of Amiens was signed in March 1802, and the Carnarvon Militia were disembodied.
 However, the Peace of Amiens was shortlived and the militia were re-embodied in 1803.
 By June the Carnarvon Militia were serving on the South Coast once more.
 The right of several Welsh militia units, including the Carnarvon, to use the 'Royal' prefix was confirmed in 1804, and the regiment was now referred to simply as the Royal Carnarvonshire Militia.
 Richard Edwards, who had commanded the regiment since its embodiment in 1793, was promoted to colonel on 21 February 1804.

+During the summer of 1805, when Napoleon was massing his 'Army of England' at Boulogne for a projected invasion, the regiment with 137 men in 3 companies, under Maj John Hampton, was stationed with the Royal Glamorgan Militia at Pevensey Barracks on the Sussex coast, forming part of Brigadier-General Moore Disney's brigade.

-By 1805 the regiment had moved to the West Country, being stationed at New Cranby Barracks, Plymouth Dock, where its duties included dockyard security, coast defence, and guarding Prisoners of War confined in the Prison hulks or at Mill Prison.
-On 1 February 1808 a draft of newly raised militiamen marched from Bangor to Plymouth to reinforce the regimen.
-The following month the Royal Carnarvon moved to Sussex to take up duties at Chichester and Worthing,where the regiment volunteered to serve in Ireland.
+By late 1805 the regiment had moved to the West Country, being stationed at New Cranby Barracks, Plymouth Dock, where its duties included dockyard security, coast defence, and guarding Prisoners of War confined in the Prison hulks or at Mill Prison.
+On 1 February 1808 a draft of newly raised militiamen marched from Bangor to Plymouth to reinforce the regiment.
+The following month the Royal Carnarvon moved to Sussex to take up duties at Chichester and Worthing, where the regiment volunteered to serve in Ireland.
 This offer was not accepted at the time, but the regiment supplied a steady number of volunteers for the Regular Army.
 Later in 1808 the regiment served at Battle and Winchelsea.
 By March 1809 it was at Pevensey Barracks, later moving to Kent and then back to Worthing.